BgithubS7/Wireless-Respiration-Rate-Monitor/README.md

 //THIS IS TO BE DONE
 // CREATE THE FILE STRUCTURE WITHIN THE MAIN BRANCHE
+//WORK ON THE MARKDONWN COURSE AND WATCH THE VIDEO
 - `/firmware/` – Embedded C / C++ code for ESP32
 - `/mobile-app/` – Optional dashboard (e.g., Flutter)-python GUI
 - `/data/` – Sample logs and signal traces